Beautiful scenery at Boca Ciega Park in Tampa

 Historic Ybor City in Tampa, Florida

-Ybor City, a historic neighborhood in downtown Tampa was founded in the late 1800’s by cigar manufacturers.
-As the “cigar capital of the world,” it has been nicknamed “Cigar City.”
+As someone who is very interested in anything spooky and ghost related, I am intrigued by the history of Ybor City.
+This historic neighborhood downtown was founded in the late 1800’s by cigar manufacturers.
+As the“Cigar Capital of the World,” it has been nicknamed “Cigar City.”
 Today, the neighborhood is a National Historic Landmark District.
-Asides from its’ cigar history, the area has a long history of strange paranormal happenings.
+Asides from its’ historic cigar history, the area has a long history of strange paranormal happenings.
 In fact, many sources claim it is one of America’s most haunted cities.

 Tampa was once referred to as the “damnedest town this side of Hell.’
 Not surprisingly, there are a number of interesting ghost tours, including one frequently rated amongst the best in the country.
 The Travel Channel voted Ybor’s Cuban Club “One of the Top 10 Most Haunted Places in the U.S.” A tour is must anytime of the year, and of course, even more fun around Halloween!